 Known as the brain’s overall thought orchestrator, "CEO", and emotional control center — the "prefrontal cortex" is pinpointed as perhaps the clearest dividing line between ancient man & modern man.

 And this brain region is super-important for depression sufferers.

 A study published in one of the world’s leading medical journals, "The Lancet" (Pascual-Leone & all) tested the brains of 17 clinically depressed patients.
 What did they find?

-Kind of like that skinny-legged guy at the gym who only trains his upper body, the depressed subjects’ "emotional regulating" left prefrontal cortexes were remarkably underdeveloped when compared to other brain regions.
+Kind of like that skinny-legged guy at the gym who only trains his upper body (& never his lower body), the depressed subjects’ "emotional regulating" prefrontal cortexes were remarkably underdeveloped as compared to the rest of the brain.